GU-DataLab/stance-detection-KE-MLM/README.md

 ## Pre-trained Models

-All models are uploaded to my [Huggingface](https://huggingface.co/kornosk) 🤗
+All models are uploaded to my [Huggingface](https://huggingface.co/kornosk) 🤗 so you can load model with **just three lines of code**!!!

 - [BERT-Political-Election-2020-Twitter-MLM](https://huggingface.co/kornosk/bert-political-election2020-twitter-mlm) - Feel free to fine-tune this to any downstream task 🎯
 - [BERT-Election-2020-Twitter-Stance-Biden-f-BERT](https://huggingface.co/kornosk/bert-election2020-twitter-stance-biden)